jstych/zapier-style-guide/Grammar, Mechanics, and Word List.md

 Always capitalize proper nouns, like someone's name or a business name.

 Never capitalize website names or email addresses.
-For example:

 > If you want to learn more about automation, visit zapier.com or send an email to contact@zapier.com.